 Probate is the legal process occurs after a person passes away.
 It includes validating the decedent’s will, identifying and inventorying the decedent’s estate, paying debts and taxes, and distributing the remaining property to the correct beneficiaries.
 If a person died without a will, the person is referred to as dying intestate and the person’s property will be divided and distributed according to state law.

 At Roland Law Firm, we have more than 30 years of combined experience, and have helped clients with various probate law issues and concerns.
-We not only have the ability to help a personal representative administer a lost loved one's estate, we also assist clients prepare for avoid the probate of their estates prior to their passing.
+We not only have the ability to help a personal representative administer a lost loved one’s estate, we also assist clients to prepare for the probate of their estates prior to their passing.

 Please read the following areas of practice in which our Las Vegas probate attorney can help with: